 In the few short hours that Christian had been sick, he had lost a lot of weight – not good for a child suffering from extreme malnutrition.

-Realising Christian’s critical state, the doctor wanted to keep him in hospital until he put on at least 1kg, but this could take a month, even longer, as in the six months since he was born he had only managed to put on 2kgs, which had doubled his birth weight but was still well below the healthy weight target for his age of 7.5kgs.
+Realising Christian’s critical state, the doctor wanted to keep him in hospital until he put on at least 2 pounds, but this could take a month, even longer, as in the six months since he was born he had only managed to put on 4 pounds, which had doubled his birth weight but was still well below the healthy weight target of about 17 pounds.

 The doctor was also concerned that Christian had received no immunizations, leaving him open to all kinds of illnesses and diseases.
 But for Christian to receive his first immunization, he needed to enter a more healthy weight range.
 And for this to happen, he needs to stay in the hospital.